jolegrand10/sortmp3/ReadMe.md

 - Provide a defaut for absent title
 - Process track numbers or Album names in the filename
 - Test name sanitization
+- Add a --strict option defaulted to True to reject/accept music files that do not obey the artist-title.m... pattern